canarybuilds/zulip/templates/zerver/help/zulip-in-a-terminal.md

 multi-protocol client for various chat systems, built on Python 3 and asyncio.

-Zulip's web and mobile apps use the same REST API that we publish in our [API documentation](/api), as do all three of these terminal clients, so it should require only client-side work to build a high quality terminal-based app for Feniks Chat.
+Feniks Chat's web and mobile apps use the same REST API that we publish in our [API documentation](/api), as do all three of these terminal clients, so it should require only client-side work to build a high quality terminal-based app for Feniks Chat.